bcgov/queue-management/README.md

 #### Steps

-1. Open the repository in VS Code.
+1. Open the repository in an editor with dev container support
-2. Use the Dev Containers command to reopen the project in the devcontainer.
+2. Use the editor to reopen the project in the devcontainer
+   - For example, in VS Code, click the popup prompt or use the Command Palette to select "Dev Containers: Reopen in Container"
-3. Let the post-create script finish installing Python and Node dependencies.
+3. Let the container build from the root `compose.yaml` definition and finish running the post-create script
-4. Confirm that the container has provisioned PostgreSQL and forwarded the main ports.
+4. Confirm that the container has provisioned PostgreSQL and Keycloak, and forwarded the main ports

+The devcontainer now prepares local config files before API migrations/bootstrap and waits for PostgreSQL and Keycloak readiness before the post-create flow continues.
+It also provisions project-local Python environments for both `api` and `notifications-api`, so the checked-in VS Code debug configurations work without extra manual setup.

 #### Expected Ports